jamesnet214/wpf-xaml-binding/README.md

 ```xaml
 <TextBlock x:Name="txt" Text="{Binding ElementName=txt, Path=Tag}"/>
 ```
 Yes.
-You no longer have to declare x:name to bind your own propery.
+You no longer have to declare `x:Name` to bind your own propery.
 ### Binding (Find Parent)
 Imports based on the parent control closest to it.
 ```xaml